 Links are manually checked.
 However, the web is always changing.
 Web sites move.
 Domain holders change.
 If you follow a link and it's not what you expected to find, please e-mail me with details.
 Also, if you want to share a great outdoor job link, let me know.

-READ the 'Read First' article.
-Yes, I know you didn't read it first - so do it now!
-It has tips to improve your job search techniques and will hopefully inspire you, too.
-I've included a personal message, also, for those that are interested.
+I've included a personal message, for those that are interested.
 That's one of the 'perks' of running your own web site!

-Gear Up is a new segment about becoming job 'ready'.
+Gear Up is a new segment about becoming job 'ready', particularly if you have a disability or need something specialized.
 I'll be adding more information as time allows to help you locate equipment you need to do your jobs.

 Get started, don't quit!
-Be a carnivore when it comes to hunting down a job.
 Patience, perseverance and determination do pay off!
 Even sloths need to work hard to find food, so no excuses!
 Bees don't sit on the couch and bemoan their fate.
 Time is short - get moving!